 On the X100 page of this blog, I said that would keep the little dear!
 OK I was wrong.
 Now I am saying the same about the XE1 – especially if I get rich enough to buy the 60mm macro and the 14mm wide angle – and now the ultra wide zoom and the fast 53mm are an even better prospect.
 Help – I need some money!

 Both “One Cambridge Winter” pages were photographed exclusively with the FUJI XE1 – as was the “Cornish Mining thoughts and pictures” page from May 2013.
-In fact the XE1 is out of the case as often as the Canon 5d2.
+In fact the XE1 is out of the case more often than the Canon 5d2.

 The new page – https://chriswormald.wordpress.com/cornish-mining-some-thoughts-and-pictures/ was shot with the XE1.